trilogy-group/action-npm-install-dependencies/README.md

 * We cache post-installation (node_modules) rather than pre-installation (~/.npm), to skip post-install script processing
 * We always use the image version in the key, so native code is safe
 * We de-duplicate files in the cache to save on download time
-* We save immediately after installing, to be insultated from build issues (e.g. creating spurious node_modules directories)
+* We save the cache immediately after installing, to be insultated from build issues (e.g. creating spurious node_modules directories)

 To use it, add the following to your GitHub workflow steps:
 ```